 By the way, you can invite a second person, following steps one to three above before you have received a response from this person.
 But do not invite more than two at a time, because the group is limited to three people.
 I recommend inviting one person at a time, and keeping it simple, but feel free to invite two at a time, if the Lord leads you that way.
 Starting off with just you and one other person in the group initially has many advantages to it, and you can always invite another person to join the group once you two get started.
 If you invite two people at once, you should probably wait for both to decide whether to join before you get started, unless one person is taking longer than three weeks to decide, and the second person has already indicated they would like to join you.
 The reason is that you need to move forward with starting the group, and if a person really wants to do this, they will not take very long to decide.

 4. Step Four: Decide together with the person who has agreed to be your LTG partner which day of the week you will meet for at least an hour, as well as the time and place where you will meet.
 You do not have to meet at the same place every week.
 It can be in a home, church, office, or food court in a mall for example.
 The main thing is that it is conveniently accessible to all members of the group, and it affords enough privacy to speak confidentially to each other.
+The weekly meetings must be held face-to-face and in-person, not by phone or video conference.
 Once you have decided when and where to meet, proceed to step five.

 5. Step Five: Decide together with your new LTG partner which passage of the Bible to read before your first meeting.
 Pick a passage of 25 to 30 chapters in the New Testament initially, and I recommend staying in this part of the Bible for the first year.
 You could choose a book like Matthew, which is 28 chapters.
 Or you could choose to read Galatians five times for a total of thirty chapters.
 Each member of the LTG should individually and privately read the same passage of Scripture that you agreed upon together in step five.
 You do this throughout the week during your own personal devotions with God.